This article was last updated on 22/11/2024

 Based on data from the Office for National Statistics, men aged 65 in the UK in 2020 can expect to live on average a further 19.7 years and women for another 22 years.
 This means that pension savings will need to last over two decades from the age the State Pension kicks in and over three decades from the time workplace and personal pensions are accessible.

 20-30 years is a long time to depend on your retirement income, especially if you haven’t saved enough during your working life.
 The longer you wait until you take your pensions, the longer you can expect them to last.
-You can check what your retirement income will be based on at different retirement ages by using our online pension calculator.
+You can check what your retirement income will be based on at different retirement ages by using our online Pension Calculator.

 Pension Life Expectancy Tables